Abandoned & Little-Known Airfields:

 and not a trace of the former airport still remained.

-A 2003 photo by Dann Shively of Lyman Gilmore, as pictured on the mural at the school bearing his name.
+A 2003 photo by Dann Shively of the mural of Lyman Gilmore at Lyman Gilmore Middle School.

-A 2003 photo by Dann Shively of the label of the Lyman Gilmore mural.
+A 2003 photo by Dann Shively of the mural of Lyman Gilmore at Lyman Gilmore Middle School.

 The site of the Grass Valley Airport is located south of the intersection of West Main Street & Gilmore Way.